mattpolzin/OpenAPIKit/documentation/v4_migration_guide.md

 then this note is for you.

 ### Errors
-The `InconsistencyError` type has been renaemd to `GenericError` and its message has been tweaked to fit the new name.
+The `InconsistencyError` type has been renamed to `GenericError` and its message has been tweaked to fit the new name.
 This error has been used to represent many errors over time and I would not classify all of them as "inconsistencies."